-We continue to engage in strategic donations to address access gaps for neglected diseases and people at the bottom of the pyramid.
-These include our long-term programs to deliver essential medicines for infectious diseases such as leprosy.
+We continue to engage in strategic donations to address access gaps for neglected and infectious diseases (e.g., leprosy) and people at the bottom of the pyramid.

 Over the past 30 years, more than 15 million leprosy patients have been treated and the incidence of the disease has declined significantly – a tremendous public health success.
 Since 2000, Novartis has helped fight the disease by donating Novartis multidrug therapy (MDT) to leprosy patients worldwide through the World Health Organization.

 In 2015, we renewed our pledge to work to end leprosy by extending our donation of MDT medicines through 2020.
 This five-year agreement includes treatments worth more than USD 40 million and up to USD 2.5 million to support the WHO in handling the donation and logistics.
 Overall, it is expected that the program will reach an estimated 1.3 million patients during its five-year term.
 This is part of the company's commitment in 2012 to the London Declaration on Neglected Tropical Diseases.

 Since 2005, Novartis has provided Egaten® free of charge through the WHO to people with fascioliasis worldwide.
 Since the start of the donation program, Novartis has donated approximately 4 million tablets of Egaten, valued at USD 41 million, helping to treat around 2 million people with fascioliasis in more than 30 countries.
 In 2018, Novartis reaffirmed its commitment to the fight against fascioliasis, signing a renewed memorandum of understanding with the WHO to extend the Egaten drug donation until 2022.

 Donation programs for disaster relief